mikehall314/stupid-passwords/README.md

 ## Doesn't it go out of date

 Sure.
 I'll update it from time-to-time.
-The last update was 4 June 2023.
+The last update was 7 November 2024.

 # License